swapnilvishwakarma/swapnilvishwakarma/README.md

 - 🔭 I’m currently working on ML based chatbot
 - 🌱 I’m currently learning ML, DL, AI
-- ⚡ Fun fact: Data Science has the word science in it because there is a lot of experimentation involved in it.
+- ⚡ Fun fact: Data Science has the word science in it because there's lot of experimentations involved in it.

 ## Skills
 * Python